-Howard County General Hospital (HCGH) PGY-1 pharmacy residency is committed to the development of a well-rounded pharmacist dedicated to the profession of pharmacy.
-At the completion of the PGY-1 residency program, the individual will represent a highly competent and qualified practitioner able to provide care to a wide array of patients.
-Our program will provide an individual the experiences necessary to proceed on to a specialty residency or to begin practicing as a clinical pharmacist.
+At the completion of the PGY-1 residency program, residents will become a highly competent and qualified practitioner able to provide care to a wide array of patients.
+Our program offers the experiences necessary to proceed on to a specialty residency or to begin practicing as a clinical pharmacist.

 HCGH is a community hospital providing the unique capability to engage each of our residents in patient care, project management and practice management.
 The knowledge gained during the residency year will enable residents to be a great resource to other healthcare professionals.
 The residency program will not only allow advancement of the individual’s clinical skills, but will also provide a setting to develop their maturity, leadership and be able to perform practice related projects.

 Projects assigned to residents will include, but are not limited to, a year-long residency project, drug monographs/class reviews, oral and written communication projects, patient education and community outreach, quality improvement projects and participation in various departmental committees.
 Upon successful completion of the post-graduate Year-1 residency program, the resident will be awarded a residency certificate.

 The program offers a twelve-month post-graduate training experience composed of eight mandatory rotations and three elective rotations, two of which may be an off-site experience.

 - Internal Medicine I

 - Critical Care I